Subscribe to Apple Music using iTunes on PC

 Even if you don’t subscribe to Apple Music, you can purchase items from the iTunes Store and add music to your library.
 To learn how to add other content to iTunes, see How to add items.

 In the iTunes app on your PC, choose Account > View My Account, then sign in.

 In the Settings section, click Manage next to Subscriptions.

-Click Edit next to Apple Music, then do one of the following:
+Click Edit next to Apple Music or Apple One, then do one of the following:

 Cancel: Click Cancel Subscription, then follow the onscreen instructions.

 Change: Choose another plan or click Choose Individual Services, then follow the onscreen instructions.